LadyLovesCode/witcouncil/README.md

 # witcouncil
-WIT Council seeks to reduce barriers to women and minorities in tech by getting more of us on stage at tech conferences, panel, and events.
-This application will allow speakers to create profiles which can be searched by organizers who are looking for a diverse group of speakers.
+WIT Council seeks to reduce barriers for women and minorities in tech by getting more of us on stage at tech conferences, panels, and events.
+This application will allow speakers to create profiles which can be searched by organizers who are looking to assemble a diverse group of speakers for their events.